 Eating the same foods over and over again can become tedious after a while.
 This will eventually lead you to crave different types of food, which could make it more difficult for you to stick with this type of meal pattern.

 - Temporary Weight Loss

-Most people who lose weight on this diet plan experience temporary weight loss.
+Most people who lose weight on this type of diet plan experience temporary weight loss.
 When they revert to their normal eating habits, they will likely gain most, if not all, of the weight that was lost back (9).

 - Low Energy

 If you are constantly consuming low amounts of calories throughout the day, then chances are your energy levels will be very low as well.
 You won’t have enough energy to exercise or do much else besides go about daily life, and, eventually, this will make you feel exhausted.

 When people constantly deny themselves from eating what they want, over time it can lead them to develop disordered eating patterns, such as binge eating disorder or anorexia nervosa (4).
 For any type of restrictive meal pattern to be safe, it must be done in moderation and only for a short period.
 Some people may also need medical supervision, so always discuss your diet plans with your doctor.

 Healthy Alternatives To The Chicken, Rice, And Broccoli Diet

 There are healthy alternatives to the original chicken, rice, and broccoli diet, so you can continue to enjoy these three ingredients without getting bored or hungry enough to cheat on your diet.